Acute Myeloid Leukemia (AML)

 Low-Intensity Therapy

-• For patients unfit for standard induction chemotherapy, options include:
+• For patients unfit for intensive induction:

 • Glasdegib with low-dose cytarabine.